dk307/HSPI_WUWeather/README.md

 Overview
 --------
-This plugin gets Current condition, today forecast, tomorrow forecast, 2nd & 3rd day forecast and yesterday weather to the devices in Homeseer.
+This plugin gets Current condition, US Alerts, today forecast, tomorrow forecast, 2nd & 3rd day forecast and yesterday weather to the devices in Homeseer.
 You can choose which devices are created and updated.

 The plugin in written in C# and is based on a sample from http://board.homeseer.com/showthread.php?t=178122.

 Compatibility
 ------------
 Tested on the following platforms:
-* Windows 10 with Visual Studio 2017
+* Windows 10

 Installation
 -----------